scottfrazer/hermes/README.md

 ## Introduction

-Hermes is a parser generator that takes as input a grammar file and generates a parser in one of three languages (Java, C, Python).
-The generated parser will take as input a list of tokens.
-The tokenization process must be done outside of Hermes.
+Hermes is a parser generator that takes as input a grammar file and generates a parser in one of four target languages (Python, C, Java, JavaScript).
+The generated code can be used as part of a separate code base or stand-alone via a front-end interface.

-The following grammar will accept input, and return a parse tree, if the input tokens contains any number of `a` tokens followed by the same number of `b` tokens:
+The following grammar will accept input, and return a parse tree, if the input tokens contains any number of `:a` tokens followed by the same number of `:b` tokens, followed by a terminating semicolon (`:semi`):

 ```
 grammar {
+  lexer<python> {
+    r'a' -> :a
+    r'b' -> :b
+    r';' -> :semi
+  }
   parser<ll1> {
     $start = $sub + :semi
     $sub := :a + $sub + :b | :_empty